fordanic/matlab-utilities/README.md

 io - This folder contains code for input/output (read/write)

-signal_processing - This folder contains functions related to processing of scalar valued data, this includes code for 1D-4D data
+signal-processing - This folder contains functions related to processing of scalar valued data, this includes code for 1D-4D data

 util - This folder contains various utility functions